Wwf9w0/build-deploy-script/README.md

 # build-deploy-script
-A minimal build and deploy script like jenkins
+This project contains a script that facilitates automated build and deployment processes.
+It helps developers quickly and accurately deploy their applications to production environments.
+The script supports continuous integration and deployment (CI/CD) processes, speeding up the software development cycle and increasing efficiency.